zmekonnen251/portofolio-website/README.md

 # Module 1: Portfolio Website

 > The project is to set up the portfolio website project and work on the mobile and Desktop version skeleton of the website.
+And to add mobile menu using javascript.

 <p align="center">
   <img src="https://github.com/zmekonnen251/portofolio-website/blob/master/mobile-version-homepage.png">